 If you’re still struggling, try one of the many productivity apps that can track your time and block distracting websites.

 Nothing says “I’m new at this” more than fumbling the payment process.
 You’ve delivered your client a product they’re happy with.
 You want to work with them again.
 Making the financial transaction process as easy and as clean as possible is key to success.
 Remember, you are a business.

 Services like PayPal and Square let you send invoices via their platforms.
 If you want to go the direct email route, create an invoice template that you can personalize for each project.

-Include a breakdown of services, contact information, date sent, and date payment is due.
-Be sure to keep all the invoices you send on file so you can check in and follow up if needed.
+Include a breakdown of services, contact information, date sent, and the date payment is due.
+Be sure to keep all the invoices you send on file so you can check-in and follow up if needed.

 5. Just.
 Keep.
 Pitching.

 It can be tempting to stop or decrease the number of pitches you’re sending to prospective clients once you get a few takers.

 Getting work as a freelancer can be difficult, and is always exciting when you succeed — so much that it’d be easy to say, “I did it!
 Now I can stop!”
 This is a common pitfall that leaves many freelancers with unnecessary lulls in their workload.